dhlorenz/safot/Material/Tutorials/sml/introduction.md

     ```
     <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-* the arrow is right associative so the type of `inttwice` is equivalent to:
+* The arrow is right associative so the type of `inttwice` is equivalent to:

     ```sml
     val inttwice = fn : (int -> int) -> (int -> int)